One of the most interesting and controversial felines out there is the Pixie-Bob breed, named after one of the very first Pixie Bob kitty’s parents.

 Pixie Bobs aren’t whimsical and won’t act needy, but they do have social needs.
 They are a notoriously sociable breed and adore all sorts of human interaction.
 They won’t hide under the couch or act territorial upon the arrival of some stranger in your home.
 The Pixie’s affable nature will make it run off to the stranger to sniff and befriend him/ her in an instant!

 Their friendly nature is one of the many reasons why you should keep your Pixie Bob kitty strictly indoors.
 Of course, outdoor diseases, fleas, and other parasites are also factors, but the biggest risk is that the cat might decide to bolt from your yard to explore the outside world and make some new friends along the way.

 This breed is quite intelligent and amenable to training and learning various tricks.
 You can teach them how to respond to their name, how to give you high fives, how to stand up, and even how to jump through hoops!

 As long as you’re patient and consistent, and you’re always applying positive reinforcement techniques, your Pixie will learn new commands in no time.

 Most felines have oval paws, but this particular breed has almost round ones.
 What’s more, the Pixie Bob’s paws are polydactyl.
 That means they have some extra toes on their fluffy paws.

-This is caused by a genetic mutation which also occurs human beings.
+This is caused by a genetic mutation which also occurs in human beings.
 Polydactylism may affect any one of its paws, as well as all of them.

 Similar to Oriental Shorthair cats, Pixie Bobs are vocal kitties.
 They aren’t shy about speaking their mind.
 However, they also aren’t big on demands or complaining.
-As such, it’s rare for a Pixie to meow in order to bring your attention to it.
+As such, it’s rare for a Pixie to meow to bring your attention to it.